jswarup09/Web-Technology-Project/README.md

-# Web-Technology-Project
+# Project 1
-This is a Scientific Calculator Project
+This is a Job Application Form Project